Board of Trustees

 | Dr. David Pierce

-Dr. Noël Bakhtian ’00, Faculty ’05 recently finished a Senior Fellowship at the White House Office of Science & Technology Policy (OSTP), working on environment and energy.
-She completed a PhD in Aeronautics and Astronautics at Stanford University, researching supersonic retropropulsion for high-mass Mars landings.
-She holds a BS in Mechanical Engineering and Physics from Duke University and a MPhil in Engineering from the University of Cambridge where she studied bird wing functionality using several wind tunnels (no birds were hurt in the completion of this degree!)
+Dr. Noël Bakhtian ’00, Faculty ’05 is the Director of the Center for Advanced Energy Studies at Idaho National Laboratory.
+Previously, she served as a Senior Policy Advisor at the White House Office of Science & Technology Policy (OSTP).
+She holds a PhD in Aeronautics and Astronautics from Stanford University, completed at the Advanced Supercomputing Division at NASA Ames Research Center, where she developed a spinoff to supersonic retropropulsion, a potentially enabling technology for high-mass Mars landings.
+Noël completed her undergraduate work at Duke University and holds Masters degrees from Stanford University and the University of Cambridge where she was a Churchill Scholar.
 She has supported SSP alumni relations since 2008 and has been a board member since 2011.

 Dr. Amy Barr Mlinar ’94, Faculty ’99-’00, ’02 is a Senior Scientist at the Planetary Science Institute in Tucson, Arizona.
 Amy holds a Bachelor’s degree in Planetary Science from Caltech and PhD in Astrophysics from the University of Colorado.
 Her research focuses on the origin and evolution of planetary moons, both in our Solar System and extrasolar planetary systems.
 She has previously held research and academic posts at Washington University in St. Louis, the Southwest Research Institute, and Brown University.
 Dr. Barr is the member of two instrument teams on NASA’s forthcoming mission to Jupiter’s moon Europa, and is a member of the National Academies’ Intelligence Science and Technology Experts Group.